jrizza88/sql-lab/queries.md

 SELECT Customers.CustomerName, orders.orderId,
 COUNT(orders.orderId)
-FROM orders
+FROM customers
-INNER JOIN customers
+INNER JOIN orders
 ON orders.customerId = customers.CustomerId
 GROUP BY customers.customerId
 ORDER BY COUNT(orders.orderId) DESC

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.
+SELECT Customers.city,
+COUNT(*) AS 'Orders Per City'
+FROM customers
+INNER JOIN orders
+on orders.customerId = customers.customerId
+GROUP BY city

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.
+DELETE FROM Customers
+WHERE NOT EXISTS(SELECT NULL FROM Orders WHERE orders.customerId = Customers.CustomerId)